TOP

 Hair

-dryers in cabins are attached to bathroom walls.
+dryers in cabins are often attached to bathroom walls.

-Good idea to bring a spare hair dryer.
+Good to bring a spare hair dryer to use in your room.

 -